Troubleshooting

 1. If you have onboarded the FDM-managed device using the IP address and device credentials, the following message appears:

 "This device is unreachable, review the IP address and port," enter the new IP address and/or new port information of the device in the message box.
-It is likely that because CDO attempted to connect to an invalid IP address, the IP address for the device was changed directly on the device.
+It is likely that because Security Cloud Control attempted to connect to an invalid IP address, the IP address for the device was changed directly on the device.

 Note